Blogs

 In one of the southern states, a tech startup founder had the worst experience of dealing with a marketing agency who had claimed to have worked with giant brand names, only to find out that they were untrue.
 It had false portfolios to lure business owners to sign with them, and once done, after-sales services were horrible!

 As a result, their website is very content light, which would even get properly recognized by the search engine crawlers.
 The content on the website did not clearly communicate their customer’s problems that they are solving and the benefits they are delivering.
-The website being the front door for any business potentially drove many prospects away, as the content was either non-existent or not engaging.
+The website being the front door for any business potentially drove many prospects away, as the content marketing for small business was either non-existent or not engaging.

-As a result, their website is very content light which would even get properly recognized by the search engine crawlers.
+As a result, their website is very content light, which would even get properly recognized by the search engine crawlers.
+The content on the website did not clearly communicate their customer’s problems.

 With poor small business SEO, even the best websites struggle to rank, and leads dry up fast.
 Good SEO is no longer optional.